LisAY22/To-DoList/README.md

 # To-Do List
 This is a full-stack, simulated to-do list created to learn and demonstrate various web technologies.
-It includes a backend and a separate frontend application.
+It consists of a Django REST API backend and a separate React frontend.

 ## Built with
 - React
 - Bootstrap
 - Vite
+- JavaScript
 - Django
+- Django Rest Framework
+- Django Filter
 - CORDS

 ## Getting Started